 Restaurants, cafes, and pubs

-There’s an almost endless list of places to eat and drink in Chiswick; popular jaunts include The Fire Station and High Road House, both of which are within minutes walk of houses on The Glebe Estate.
+There’s an almost endless list of places to eat and drink in Chiswick; popular jaunts include The Fire Station and High Road House, both of which are within a few minutes walk.

 Schools in Chiswick

-For secondary aged children, Chiswick School is just over half a mile away, a walkable distance but the E3 bus route also takes children from Chiswick High Road to Chiswick School.
+- Chiswick School is just over half a mile away, accessible via a short walk or the E3 bus route.

 Property in The Glebe Estate